What is Superior Semicircular Canal Dehiscence (SSCD)?

 Schedule a Consultation

 Whether your symptoms are mild or severe, developing superior semicircular canal dehiscence can disrupt your lifestyle in significant ways.
-At Associates of Otolaryngology, we have the diagnostic tests and expertise to confirm your diagnosis.
+At AOO/ENT specialists of the Rockies, we have the diagnostic tests and expertise to confirm your diagnosis.
 For severe cases, all surgical options may be offered.